greg-raven/Uncommon-Sense/_posts/2016-05-10-man-must-be-bigger-than-the-state.md

 ---
-title: 'Man must be bigger than the state'
+title: "Man must be bigger than the state"
 layout: post
 categories:
 - strength